pmc4/VectorPlotDigitizer.jl/README.md

 The idea of VectorPlotDigitizer is to be able to digitize the data of plots that are given in a vector format, such as SVG or PDF.

-To install it enter Pkg mode in a Julia terminal by writing `]` and write `add VectorPlotDigitizer` or use
+To install it enter Pkg mode in a Julia terminal by writing `]` and write `add https://github.com/pmc4/VectorPlotDigitizer.jl` or use

 ```julia
 using Pkg